barryels/realworld-mithril/readme.md

 `domain.js`

 Handles app-level concerns and is UI agnostic.
-It knows nothing about Mithril and is therefore an optional element in a Mithril-based app.
-Its basic `store` data object can be (relatively) easily replaced with mobX, Redux, etc. with/out Immutable data structures.
+It handles communication with the external API (which should be abstracted away into a separate module for larger apps).
+One of its responsibilities is to abstract any API-level changes away from the rest of the app..
+It has a basic `store` data object which can be (relatively) easily replaced by Redux, mobX, etc. with/out Immutable data structures.

-`api-adapter.js`

-Handles communication with external APIs.
-Its responsibility is to abstract any API-level changes away from the rest of the app.

 `router.js`